Joseph Frank Bernstein Professor

 MGMT610 - Foundations of Teamwork and Leadership

-The purpose of this course is to explore key concepts and research programs in the field of micro-organizational behavior.
-We will do this in two ways.
-We will cover a blend of classic and contemporary literature so that we can appreciate the prevailing theories and findings in various subfields.
-However, for each topic we will also go beyond the existing literature.
-We will work to increase our understanding by re-framing key variables, altering perspectives, bringing in new theories, and comparing levels of analysis.
+The purpose of this quarter course is to examine and understand basics in the theory and empirical research in the field of micro-organizational behavior and to increase our understanding of people's behavior in organizations.
+To do so, we will cover a blend of classic and contemporary literature so that we can appreciate the prevailing theories and findings in various areas of micro- organizational behavior.
+In addition, for each topic we will then try to go beyond the existing literature.
+We will work to increase our understanding by re-framing the research variables, altering the perspective, bringing in new theory, and comparing levels of analysis.
+The purpose of this course is not meant to be exhaustive, rather it covers a core set of topics in organizational behavior literature including motivation, fairness, teams, diversity, leadership, and culture.